 Reverence, duty, sympathy, devotion, fidelity, trust do I bring to the A∴A∴, and in one year from this date may I be admitted to the knowledge and conversation of the A∴A∴!

 Student expresses that he will acquire “scientific knowledge” which can be obtained only by scientific observation of all phenomena and processes within his own being.
-One should always think that our method is science as our goal is the religion.
-What is required is “to obtain a scientific knowledge of the nature and powers of our own being”.
+One should always think that our method is science as our goal is religion.
+What is required is “to obtain a scientific knowledge of the nature and powers of our own being.”
 It is precisely in this “own” that this nature is hiding, while in “scientific knowledge” is all power.
-The Oath is a brilliant puzzle, but more than anything is a signpost.
+The Oath is a brilliant puzzle, but more than anything, it is a signpost.

-These are the questions that we need to openly set before ourselves, and in the spirit of Thelema allow them to put into scientific consideration, just like the issues of marriage, job, sex or money.
-In each occurrence we see Angel and in each Angel we see suspicion; here everything is possible and nothing is certain.
+These are the questions that we need to set before ourselves openly, and put them into scientific consideration in the spirit of Thelema, just like the issues of marriage, job, sex or money.
+In each occurrence, we see an Angel, and in each Angel we see suspicion; here everything is possible, and nothing is certain.

-Could you burn your Oath?
+Could you burn down your Oath?
 Is that thought disturbing you?
 Would you see something more than dead matter in that ash?
 Would a relationship with the Angel be the same?
-But an aspirant of the A∴A∴ should both adore that flame and that ash.
-For him is both that Oath and that Angel, and he is part of that same kind; in this place, everything has an infinite value yet nothing is worth, just one thing before him is worthy to bring judgment on all other values.
+But an Aspirant of the A∴A∴ should both adore that flame and that ash.
+Both that Oath and that Angel, as well as himself, are a part of that same kind; in this place, everything has infinite value yet nothing is worth, just one thing in front of us and within us is worthy of bringing judgment on all other values.
 He must be aware that all molecules and atoms and their connections in the universe are part of one same mechanism, and that every Oath is tied to the next one, as each molecule is related to the other by the laws of living nature.

-Each Oath is primarily a natural phenomenon or more precisely – a natural occurrence, and its giving cannot be constrained to words, the shape of lips, a scribble on a piece of paper, but by Will.
+Each Oath is primarily a natural phenomenon or more precisely – a natural occurrence, and giving it cannot be constrained by words, the shape of lips, a scribble on a piece of paper, but by Will.
 Once proclaimed, is not the Will expression of the whole universe?
-Who then gives an Oath when that universe is that pen, and that paper where the Oath is written, and those lips that pronounce it, and the one who witness it, and the one who swear it?
-In a similar way as we have mentioned it earlier, the aspirant’s Oath is the magical link of the highest kind, the aspirant knows that every act in the universe is only a different form of one decision:
+Who then gives an Oath when that universe is that pen, and that paper where the Oath is written, and those lips that pronounce it, and the one who witnesses it, and the one who swears it?
+Similarly, as we have mentioned it earlier, the Aspirant’s Oath is the magical link of the highest kind, the Aspirant knows that every act in the universe is only a different form of one decision: